johnpapa/angular-styleguide/README.md

 ### Routes

   - Separate route configuration into its own file.
 Examples might be `app.route.js` for the main module and `admin.route.js` for the `admin` module.
 Even in smaller apps I prefer this separation from the rest of the configuration.
-An alternative is a longer name such as `admin.config.route.js`.

 **[Back to top](#table-of-contents)**